esc0rtd3w/ps3-playground/README.md

 # PS3 Playground

-This project was leaked and all files have been removed :(
+This project was leaked and all testing files have been removed :(

 The official release will be announced soon!